FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Preliminaries

 \subsection{Differential Privacy}

-We have seen that privacy concern is prevailing in modern data analysis.
-How to quantitatively describe privacy is the key point to understand and design privacy-preserving algorithms.
-Differential privacy (DP), first introduced in \citet{dwork2006calibrating}, is a rigorous and most widely adopted notion of privacy, which generally guarantees that a randomized algorithm behaves similarly on similar input databases.
+We have seen that privacy concerns are prevailing in modern data analysis.
+How to quantitatively describe privacy is the key point to understanding and designing privacy-preserving algorithms.
+Differential privacy, first introduced in \citet{dwork2006calibrating}, is a rigorous and most widely adopted notion of privacy, which generally guarantees that a randomized algorithm behaves similarly on similar input databases.
 The $(\varepsilon,\delta)$-DP \citep{dwork2014algorithmic} is defined as follows.
-With a slight abuse of notation, we use DP to abbreviate ``differential privacy'' or ``differentially private'' throughout the paper. \begin{defn}[$(\varepsilon,\delta)$-DP] A randomized algorithm $\mathcal M$: {$\mathcal X^n\rightarrow \Theta$ is called $(\varepsilon,\delta)$-DP if for all pairs of \emph{neighboring databases} $X, X'\in \mathcal X^{n}$, and for all subsets of range $S\subseteq \Theta$}:
+Throughout this paper, we use the term "DP" as an abbreviation for ``differential privacy'' or ``differentially private'', following common usage in the field.